How Backward Chaining Can Help With Learning New Tasks

 What is Backward Chaining?

-With forward chaining you start with teaching your child the first step of the task.
-Then you teach the second step, and then the third step, and so on until she has mastered that task.
+With forward chaining you start with teaching children the first step of the task.
+Then you teach the second step, and then the third step, and so on until they have mastered that task.

 General Procedure for Backward Chaining